Online Seminar Series: October 2025 – June 2026

 The Seminar

-Subrenat has conducted similar monthly seminars in-person with Collegium60Plus in Bern from 2017 to 2024 (in English), withOPAD in Dijon since 2019 (in French), and most recently with members of U3A-York (online in English and French).
+Subrenat has conducted similar monthly seminars in-person with Collegium60Plus in Bern from 2017 to 2024 (in English), withOPAD in Dijon since 2019 (in French), and recently most with members of U3A-York (online in English and French).

 Challenges of our Time – Geopolitics & Negotiation